ywinf/Big-Pictures/README.md

 Reducing cognitive load
 Enabling faster onboarding
 Supporting system-level thinking
-📄 High-Resolution Versions
+Bridging different roles (architects, developers, engineers, management) 📄 High-Resolution Versions

 All Big Pictures are available in high-resolution PDF format.

-👉 Browse the folders to explore and download.
+👉 Browse the repository folders to explore and download.

 💡 How to use
 Learn a topic quickly
 Align teams on system understanding
 Support architecture discussions
+Use as a teaching or onboarding tool
+Bridge theory and implementation
-Bridge different roles (engineering, safety, security, management) 👥 Feedback & Discussion
+👥 Feedback & Discussion

-Feedback and different perspectives are very welcome.
+Feedback, different perspectives, and real-world experience are very welcome.

 Open an issue
-Share ideas
+Share your thoughts
 Or connect via LinkedIn

 🔗 Author